First Order Logic on Pathwidth Revisited Again: Simplification Operations on Path Decompositions

-Before we proceed, some explanations are in order regarding the motivation of the rewiring operation of \cref{def:rewiring}.
-We first invite the reader to take a look at \cref{fig:rewiring}.
+Before we proceed, some explanations are in order regarding the motivation of the rewiring operation of Definition~\ref{def:rewiring}.
+We first invite the reader to take a look at Figure~\ref{fig:rewiring}.
 Recall that from standard properties of path decompositions, $B_{s_1}, B_{s_2}$ are separators which break down the graph into three parts, call them $X,Y,Z$, which are respectively vertices which appear in a bag before $B_{s_1}$, between $B_{s_1}$ and $B_{s_2}$, and after $B_{s_2}$.
-The rewiring operation leaves all edges incident on terminals and all edges incident on $X$ unchanged.
+The rewiring operation leaves all edges incident to terminals and all edges incident to $X$ unchanged.
 What it does is replace edges from $Y$ to $B_{s_1}$ with edges from $Y$ to $B_{s_2}$ and edges from $Z$ to $B_{s_2}$ with edges from $Z$ to $B_{s_1}$.
 Intuitively, what this is meant to achieve is to break down the long path-like structure $X-B_{s_1}-Y-B_{s_2}-Z$ into the shorter path-like structure $X-B_{s_1}-Z$ and the ring-like structure $Y-B_{s_2}$.
 The idea here is that the $Y-B_{s_2}$ part is ``disconnected'' from the rest of the graph (more precisely, the $k$ terminals separate this part from the rest of the graph, since terminals are not modified by this operation).
-Hence if we find many isomorphic such parts, they will also be identical in the sense of \cref{def:id}, allowing us to delete one using \cref{lem:isomorphic}.
-This argument is made precise in \cref{lem:foundid}.
+Hence if we find many isomorphic such parts, they will also be identical in the sense of Definition~\ref{def:id}, allowing us to delete one using Lemma~\ref{lem:isomorphic}.
+This argument is made precise in Lemma~\ref{lem:foundid}.
+We also note that the ``if such a $v'$ exists'' part of the operation is only added to make the operation well-defined in all cases; we will in fact only apply this operation in a context where $v'$ is guaranteed to exist.

 Before we do all these things, however, we need to be sure that the rewiring operation did not affect the validity of any FO formula of at most $q$ quantifiers.
 The main claim now is that if $s_1,s_2$ are sufficiently far apart, we have a bound on the number of occurrences of non-terminal vertices in bags, and a sufficiently large block around $B_{s_1}$ is block-isomorphic to a sufficiently large block around $B_{s_2}$, then the ball of radius $r=2^q-1$ around any vertex has remained unchanged.
-Hence, we can invoke \cref{lem:sameN} to conclude that the rewired graph is indistinguishable from the original graph for FO formulas with $q$ quantifiers.
+Hence, we can invoke Lemma~\ref{lem:sameN} to conclude that the rewired graph is indistinguishable from the original graph for FO formulas with $q$ quantifiers.
 Our main tool in proving this will be the following lemma.